GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android_and_ios_with_cordova.md

 From GDevelop, you can publish your games to Android and iOS.
 In the [export dialog](/gdevelop5/publishing), you can choose the first **[Android and iOS](/gdevelop5/publishing/android_and_ios)** option, which will use GDevelop online services to automatically build your game for Android and iOS.

 If you want more control or have special needs, you can also choose **iOS and Android (manual)** option.
 This option exports your game as a Cordova project.
-[Cordova](https://cordova.apache.org/), also known as PhoneGap, is a technology allowing HTML5 games and apps to run on Android and iOS and be packaged as apps, and then distributed on the App Store or Play Store.
+[Cordova](https://cordova.apache.org/) is a technology allowing HTML5 games and apps to run on Android and iOS and be packaged as apps, and then distributed on the App Store or Play Store.

 !!! warning